expectedparrot/edsl/docs/agents.rst

 Agents
 ======
-An `Agent` can reference a set of traits in answering questions.
+`Agent` objects are used to simulate survey responses for target audiences.
-Agent characteristics and capabilties are used together with language models to influence how a question is answered.
+They are created with specified traits, such as personas and relevant attributes for a survey, that are used together with language models to generate responses to questions.

 Constructing an Agent
 ---------------------
-An `Agent` is created by passing a dictionary of `traits` for the agent to reference in answering questions.
+An `Agent` is created by passing a dictionary of `traits` for a language model to reference in answering questions.
-Traits can be anything that might be relevant to the questions the agent will be asked, and constructed with single values or textual narratives:
+Traits can be anything that might be relevant to the questions the agent will be asked, and constructed with single values or textual narratives.
+For example:

 .. code-block:: python

     traits_dict = {
         "persona": "You are a 45-old-woman living in Massachusetts...", "age": 45,
-        "location": "Massachusetts"
+        "home_state": "Massachusetts"
     }
     a = Agent(traits = traits_dict)